sharabiania/fastml/README.md

-# fastml
+# Fast Markup Language
-Easy markup language.
+A markup language for taking notes, writing blogs and more.
+Designed to use minimal keys.

-# Key future
+## Key future

 Does not require the use of Shift + key for fast typing.

-# Syntax
+## Syntax
 \heading1

 \\heading2